 All of us react to stress differently.
 Physically it may cause digestive disorders, headaches, cold or sweaty hands, colds or infections, heartburn, nausea, diarrhea, depression, insomnia, difficulty concentrating, anxiety and many more.
 Emotionally we may lose the capacity to feel “big feelings” and be in the moment, instead we have a tendency to get upset or worry.
 Intellectually we may find it difficult to learn new things and develop new perspectives.
 And spiritually we may feel disconnected to the beauty of life.

 How do we find a way back to being at ease with ourselves, to respond to life from a place of enthusiasm and creativity?
 A certain level of stress may be even beneficial, as it can increase our motivation to accomplish more.
 The challenge is to make the stress in our life work for us instead of against us.
-We need to find our balance in order to be able to embrace the new freedom of change!
+We need to find our balance so that we are able to embrace the new freedom of change!

 The probably most important thing in dealing with stress is to stop past conditioning and stay in the NOW – keep your focus:

-- Psychological focus: get counseling referring to past fears, how they are triggered and how to create an awareness to stop them.
+Psychological focus: get counseling referring to past fears, how you triggered them and how to create an awareness to stop them.
 Talk about your concerns and worries with someone you trust.
 Don’t swallow your feelings.

-- Mental focus: guided concentration and meditation exercises, lectures and material about health and wellbeing.
+Mental focus: guided concentration and meditation exercises, lectures and material about health and wellbeing.
 Keep your joy in life.
 Go out and have fun and forget about the stresses of your life for some time.
-And when you return to them, they even might be gone.
+And when you return to them, they even might go away.